 Examity Becomes First Proctoring Provider to Adopt Industry-Leading Technology Standard

-Pioneering test security solution now meets IMS Global’s Online Proctoring Service Specification
+Pioneering test security solution now meets 1EdTech’s Online Proctoring Service Specification

 Newton, MA., August 27, 2020